This manual describes gzochid, the gzochi server.

 Evaluate Print Loop) is launched and associated with a fresh

-“sandbox” environment in which the (guile),
+“sandbox” environment in which the (guile)

-(gzochi), and (gzochi admin) modules have been
+modules have been

 pre-loaded.
 A user can interact with the debugger using the full